All Apologies

-"All Apologies" is a song by American rock band Nirvana, written by vocalist and guitarist, Kurt Cobain.
-It appears as the 12th track on the band's third and final studio album, In Utero, released by DGC Records in September 1993.
-The song closes the American version of the album, while non-US versions of In Utero feature an additional song, "Gallons of Rubbing Alcohol Flow Through the Strip," which begins after approximately 20 minutes of silence on the same track.
+"All Apologies" is a song by American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
+It appears as the final track on the band's third and final studio album, In Utero, released by DGC Records in September 1993.
+The song closes the American version of the album, while non-US versions of In Utero feature an additional song, "Gallons of Rubbing Alcohol Flow Through the Strip", which begins after approximately 20 minutes of silence on the same track.

-On December 6, 1993, "All Apologies" was released as the second single from In Utero, as a double A-side with the song, "Rape Me".
+On December 6, 1993, "All Apologies" was released as the second single from In Utero, as a double A-side with the song "Rape Me".
 It was Nirvana's final single before Cobain's suicide in April 1994.